greysquirr3l/morgan-bevy/README.md

 - **Professional Transform Gizmos** for precise editing
 - **Industry-Standard Resizable Interface** with drag handles and constraints
 - **Advanced Camera Controls** with reset view and focus selection
+- **Professional Asset Database** with SQLite backend and full-text search
+- **Comprehensive Asset Browser** with statistics, filtering, and collections
-- **Asset Drag-and-Drop** workflow from file browser to 3D viewport
+- **Asset Drag-and-Drop** workflow from database browser to 3D viewport
 - **Multi-object Selection** with visual feedback
 - **Grid-based Snapping** for precision placement
+- **Complete Menu System** with context-aware actions and keyboard shortcuts

 ---